SeisComP/seiscomp/doc/base/contributing-docs.rst

 |                   |          |           | :ref:`configuration<xml-configuration>`.      |
 +-------------------+----------+-----------+-----------------------------------------------+

-It follows a simple example of how a plugin definition looks like.
+Below is an example of how a simple binding definition appears as XML.

 .. code-block:: xml